LW068/Bettys-Cloud-Dodger/README.md

 ## Clone this GitHub repository: git clone https://github.com/yourusername/bettys-cloud-dodger.git

-Navigate to the project directory: cd bettys-cloud-dodger
+Navigate to the project directory: 'cd bettys-cloud-dodger'

 Install pygame by running `pip install pygame` or `pip3 install` pygame in your terminal.